0xMF/emacs.d/README.md

 Gasp!
 This means I may squash, remove, or amend commits and their contents at any time (and I often do so).

-As of July 2022, I use Emacs daily, which means I know a bit more Emacs and Elisp than when I started.
+As of July 2022, I use Emacs daily.
+This means I know more Emacs and Elisp than when I started (late 2017).
-All my vi/Vim setup is in [init-0xMF-evil.el](lisp/init-0xMF-evil.el) but my knowledge of both Emacs and Elisp is limited.
+All my edits are in [init-0xMF-evil.el](lisp/init-0xMF-evil.el).
+As my knowledge of both Emacs and Elisp is limited, I tend to use the first edit that works.
-I use the first change that works.
-Unfortunately, I cannot provide *any* support for *any* Emacs or Elisp feature related to this setup.
+Unfortunately this means I cannot provide *any* support for *any* Emacs or Elisp feature related to this setup.

 Experienced Emacs users may find my use of [Evil mode](https://github.com/emacs-evil/evil) and [General](https://github.com/noctuid/general.el) in all their awesome glory appalling.
 Whereas experienced vi/Vim users may find some of my keybinding choices horribly confusing.